 Step 2: Cut the cold butter into chunks and add it to the flour mixture.
 Use a pastry blender to cut the butter into the dough until you have pea-sized bits.

-👀 Sandi Says: Don’t have a pastry blender?
-No problem!
+👀 Sandi Says: If you don’t have a pastry blender, no problem!
 Freeze the butter and use a cheese grater held over the bowl to shred the butter directly into the flour.
 This keeps the butter cold and helps create those beautiful flaky layers.

 Email This Recipe To Me!